 Shashi Tharoor explored what he thinks are the biggest challenges facing humanity over the next thirty years.
 How will technology alter democracy?
 Is liberty under threat?
 Will nationalism outgrow internationalism?
 How will the Indian story play out in the light of a dominant China, and a nationalist America?
 Is Europe in a permanent decline?
 And what will the international order in 2050 look like?
 This fireside explored the toughest challenges facing humanity.

 Postmodern ideas have systematically destabilised the values which held communities together.
 These values were built on identity, historical progress, nationality, epistemic certainty.
 Postmodernism seems to have done away with all of these things - liberating the human being at one end, while simultaneously creating disorder in the inner and outer lives of people and communities.
 We put narratives surrounding postmodernism on the dock and cross-examined them in the light of sustainability.

 Can Rights be Sustainable Without a set of Duties?

 Anirudha Rajput, Lou Marinoff, Matthew McManus.
 Manoj Ladwa hosts.

 Can human rights be inalienable, or must they be coupled with a set of duties and responsibilities?
 What is the relationship between an education about one’s rights and the development of a social character that builds fraternity amongst the citizenry?
 Ought inalienable rights only stop at humanity, or ought they transcend to other life on this planet?

-Having brought together so many experts from around the world, what have been the major themes and ideas to have emerged from the discussions and fireside conversations?
+Having brought together so many experts from around the world, what major themes and ideas emerged from the panel discussions and fireside conversations?
 What has the conference told us about the direction of the world, and how we might overcome the challenges that we face?
 Above all, what are the Sustainable Narratives that will serve us best into an uncertain future?